-- Each portfolio submission to LearningCounts.org™ must not exceed 12 semester hours; however, students are permitted to pursue multiple portfolios simultaneously.
-Individual schools may place restrictions on the number and type of credits earned, or requirements to be completed, through portfolio assessment.
-It is encouraged that each student work directly with their academic advisor to discuss what restrictions, if any, would impact their prior learning assessment process.
+- Individual schools may place restrictions on the number and type of credits earned, or requirements to be completed, through portfolio assessment.
+Each student is encouraged to work directly with their academic advisor to discuss what restrictions, if any, would impact their prior learning assessment process.

-Students who successfully passed CCS 201: Introduction to Prior Learning and Portfolio Development between March 2005 and March 2012 will have one year from July 2012 to submit the LearningCounts.org portfolio process.
-If the student does not submit the LearningCounts.org portfolio within this year, and they want to pursue a portfolio at a later date, they must take CCS 202: Prior Learning Assessment Theory and Practice.
+Students who successfully passed CCS 201 Introduction to Prior Learning and Portfolio Development between March 2005 and March 2012 had one year from July 2012 to submit the LearningCounts.org portfolio process.
+If the student did not submit the LearningCounts.org portfolio within this year, and they want to pursue a portfolio at a later date, they must take CCS 202 Prior Learning Assessment Theory and Practice.

 Weekly attendance in CCS 202: Prior Learning Assessment Theory and Practice will be monitored by LearningCounts.org.
-Attendance reports, indicating all inactive students, will be furnished to the Excelsior College Office of Registration and Records, the Monday of each week if the student was not present the week before.
-The Office of Registration and Records will send an email/message to the student notifying them of their nonparticipation and encouraging them to contact the instructor and/or begin participating in the course immediately.
-The student's attendance record will be documented in the SIS.
-(See the online courses section of our Excessive Absenteeism Policies for Courses page.)
+Attendance reports, indicating all inactive students, will be furnished to the Office of the Registrar, the Monday of each week if the student was not present the week before.
+The Office of the Registrar will send an email/message to each student notifying the student of his or her nonparticipation and encouraging the student to contact the instructor and/or begin participating in the course immediately.
+The student’s attendance record will be documented in the SIS.
+(See Student Participation Policy for Online Courses.)

 F. Prior Learning Assessment Credit Determination and Credit Award Notification